Louis-Gabriel de Gomer

 Louis-Gabriel de Gomer (February 25, 1718 – July 30, 1798) was a French military officer, and inventor of the Gomer mortar.
-He was Marshal General of France (Maréchal des camps et armées du roi) and a Commander of the Order of Saint Louis in 1789, when he was elected as Deputy of the Estate General for Sarreguemines.
+He was a Marechal de camp and a Commander of the Order of Saint Louis in 1789, when he was elected as Deputy of the Estate General for Sarreguemines.
 He served as a member of the military committee until November 1789, when he resigned.